Tasmay-Tibrewal/edu-lm/readme.md

 ### 🗂️ Document Management
 - **Multi-file upload**: Support for multiple PDF files with drag-and-drop
 - **Smart document tracking**: Chronological order preservation and position tracking
-- **Dynamic file management**: Add/remove documents without losing chat history
+- **Dynamic file management**: Add or remove documents and videos dynamically.
+- **Unified Removal**: Remove documents and videos directly from the media viewer using a cross (×) button, which also updates the file upload list for a synchronized UI.
-- **Visual content preview**: Expandable document viewer with formatted content
+- **Visual content preview**: Expandable document viewer with formatted content.
-- **OCR with image preservation**: Extract text while maintaining embedded images
+- **OCR with image preservation**: Extract text while maintaining embedded images.
 - **Structured document data**: Auto-generated JSON schemas for document content

 ### 🎥 Video Support